b-lev/Python-Setup/README.md

 ```

 # Add your code to git and pushing it to the cloud
 Git is great because it will help you keep track of revisions to your code.
-The sequence of revisions is less important when you are coding by yourself; it's pretty vital when you are coding with even one other person.
+Tracking sequence of revisions is pretty vital when you are coding with even one other person.
+It's also important when you are coding alone!

-This is a good time for me to pause to  tell you that one of the most false or synthetic or non-representative parts of learning to code in any course or class is the process for completing an assignment.
-The instructor hands out an assignment; you spend a relatively short time doing it alone (really just a week or two); you get it to run correctly once; you submit; you never run the code again, you never use the code again.
+One of the most false or synthetic or non-representative parts of learning to code in any course or class is the typical process for completing an assignment.
+The instructor hands out an assignment; you spend a relatively short time doing it alone (really just a week or two); you get it to run correctly once; you submit; you never run the code again and you never use the code again.

 In real life, projects last months or years.
 The goals of the project changes over time.
-The people involve change.
+The people involved change.
 You run it again and again and again.
-And you try to reuse code in other projects.
-There is another old joke that for any real project there are always at least two people: yourself, and yourself three months from now.
-You have to structure your code so that you can put it down and make sense of it later as if you are a totally different person.
+And you try to reuse the code in other projects.
+And there is old joke that for any real project there are always at least two people: yourself, and yourself three months from now.
+You have to learn to write and structure your code so that you can put it down and make sense of it three months later, as if you are a totally different person.

 Git and tools like it help you in that goal.
-In the very least, they are a solution to the problem that often comes up for new programmers: "This code worked yesterday but I made some change, and I don't know what, that broke it... and now I'm lost."
+If the above story isn't convincing, then in the very least, they are a solution to a problem that often comes up for new programmers: "This code worked yesterday but I made some change, and I don't know what ... those changes broke it... and now I'm totally lost."

+Lastly, git will help you break your coding up into management micro-goals.
+When you code, consider the micro-goal you want to achieve.
+Maybe your goal is to write a method that saves some data to a file.
+Once the function seems to be working correctly, then tell git about your progress as a *commit* to the repository.
+To be clear, commit the source code is very different than saving it to your local file system.

+To show you how to commit, we are going to commit the code you pasted above into intro.py.
+    - Open Github Desktop
+    - Make sure you are in our new repository.
+It should be listed in the top left of the window.
+    -

 # Standardizing your source code